How to Convert Images to Embroidery Files?

 To digitize your images in Illustrator, import your desired logo or image into illustrator, add a new layer on top of the current one, trace the outline using the Ellipse tool and use the Rectangle tool to complete it.
 If you want to add details, like colors, you can use the pen tool for it.

-Just remember that Adobe Illustrator is mostly used for Vector images or artworks, and Adobe Photoshop is for Raster images.
+Choose wisely based on your primary needs: Illustrator for Vector artworks, and Photoshop for Raster images.

 What Do You Need To Convert An Image To An Embroidery File?